zincMeta/Flight-Data-API/README.md

 ### Parameter (mode, search_id & search)
 There are two parameters **mode**, **search_id** and **search** .
 The "search_id" and "search" parameters are optional, unless you want to fetch a specific data from the flights data .

+#### ⚠️ Notes
+`Timezone`: All times are local and include timezone offset (+10 = UTC+10).

+`Duplicates`: Aircraft with multiple legs may appear more than once.

+`Empty Fields`: Some aircraft types may not be identified in real-time and appear as empty strings.

 ```yaml